You’d be surprised how often a tourist asks me about whether or not they should take a bus tour in New Orleans.

-When writing this post, we relied on our knowledge and suggestions from members of our New Orleans Travel Tips Facebook group.
+When writing this post, I reviewed opinions and suggestions from members of our New Orleans Travel Tips Facebook group.

 This popular group of over 40k members consists of locals, regular visitors, and newbies to the city.